freaktechnik/advanced-github-notifier/README.md

 about:debugging or the `web-ext` tool.
 Further the API credentials are not included in this repo.

+## Translation
+The strings for this extension can be translated on [Transifex](https://www.transifex.com/freaktechnik/advanced-github-notifier/).

 ## License
 This extension is licensed under the [MPL-2.0](LICENSE), the octocat and bell are licensed under the MIT license according to their source.